 Temporal patterns in DOC & NOM

-Over sixteen months, DOC concentrations followed similar trends across the synoptic sampling sites (Figure 10).
-DOC was highest early in the wet season and progressively decreased through the fall and winter, reaching minimum concentrations in the spring, and progressively increasing over the summer.
+From Oct 2018 to Feb 2020, DOC concentrations followed similar patterns across the synoptic sampling sites (Figure 10).
+DOC was highest early in the wet season and progressively decreased through the fall and winter, reaching minimum concentrations at the end of the wet season (in the spring), and progressively increasing over the dry season (summer).
+These patterns appear as a sinusoidal trend in DOC over the sampling seasons (Figure 10)